 1. Identification of additional alarmins.
-Alarmins have been identified from defensin, cathelicidin, chemokine, eosinophil-associated ribonuclease, and high mobility group protein families, however, it is currently unclear whether all the members of those protein famililies have the properties of an alarmin.
-Take defensin family (classified into , -, and - subfamilies) for example, only a number of -defensins have been characterized at the protein level despite the existence of up to 30 -defensin genes in either mouse or human genome.
-Members of defensin, chemokine, and high mobility group protein family are being screened for dual DC-chemotactic and DC-activating properties.
+Alarmins have been identified from the defensin, cathelicidin, chemokine, eosinophil-associated ribonuclease, and high-mobility group protein families; however, it is currently unclear whether all the members of these protein families have the properties of an alarmin.
+For example, within the defensin family (classified into alpha, beta, and theta subfamilies) only a number of beta-defensins have been characterized at the protein level, despite the existence of up to 30 beta-defensin genes in either mouse or human genome.
+Members of the defensin, chemokine, and high-mobility group protein family are being screened for dual DC-chemotactic and DC-activating properties.
 Positive hits are tested for DC recruitment and enhancement of antigen-specific immune responses in mouse models for identification.

 2. Elucidation of the mechanism(s) by which various alarmins chemoattract and activate DCs.
 This project includes identifying the receptors used by alarmins for the induction of DC migration and activation, and mapping the corresponding intracellular signal transduction pathways.
-The receptors responsible for mediating chemotacitc and DC-activating effects of a given alarmin can be different.
-We have reported that several alarmins induce leukocyte migration using GPCRs (e.g. CCR6 for -defensin-2, FPRL1 for human cathelicidin), whereas the receptors mediating the DC-activating effect of mouse -defensin-2 and high mobility group box-1 protein are reported to be Toll-like receptor (TLR) 4, TLR2 and/or receptor for advanced glycation endproduct (RAGE).
-The receptors of several alarmins such as eosinophil-derived neurotoxin and defensin-3, are currently under investigation.
+The receptors responsible for mediating the chemotactic and DC-activating effects of a given alarmin can be different.
+We have reported that several alarmins induce leukocyte migration using GPCRs (e.g., CCR6 for beta-defensin-2, FPRL1 for human cathelicidin), whereas the receptors mediating the DC-activating effect of mouse beta-defensin-2 and high-mobility group box-1 protein are reported to be the Toll-like receptors TLR4 and TLR2 and/or the receptor for advanced glycation endproducts (RAGE).
+The receptors of several alarmins, such as eosinophil-derived neurotoxin and defensin-3, are currently under investigation.

 3. Testing the potential use of alarmins as adjuvants for experimental tumor immunotherapy.
-Tumor-bearing individuals, despite the existence of tumor-associated antigen (TAA), often lack a generation of effective TAA-specific anti-tumor immune responses due to low number of TAA-specific T cells, deficient or suboptimal initiation TAA-specific immune response to generate effector and memory T cells, or insufficient migration of effector T cells to tumor sites.
-One potential reason for inadequate initiation of TAA-specific T cells response may be due to the lack of alarmin(s) at the tumor tissue so that tumor-infiltrating DCs do not receive a strong maturational signal, resulting in the formation of lymphoid-homing DCs that can not present TAA to trigger T cell proliferation and clonal expansion.
-Based on the capacity of alarmins to enhance antigen-specific immune response, several alarmins are currently investigated and compared in mouse tumor models to 1) ensure if they can promote anti-tumor immune response, and 2) sort out the more potent Th1-polarizing alarmin(s).
+Tumor-bearing individuals, despite the existence of tumor-associated antigen (TAA), often lack a generation of effective TAA-specific anti-tumor immune responses due to the low number of TAA-specific T cells, a deficient or sub-optimal initiation TAA-specific immune response to generate effector and memory T cells, or insufficient migration of effector T cells to tumor sites.
+One potential reason for inadequate initiation of the TAA-specific T cell response may be due to the lack of alarmin(s) at the tumor tissue so that tumor-infiltrating DCs do not receive a strong maturational signal, resulting in the formation of lymphoid-homing DCs that cannot present TAA to trigger T cell proliferation and clonal expansion.
+Based on the capacity of alarmins to enhance antigen-specific immune response, we are currently investigating and comparing several alarmins in mouse tumor models to: 1) ensure if they can promote an anti-tumor immune response, and 2) sort out the more potent Th1-polarizing alarmin(s).

-This page was last updated on 2/23/2009.
+This page was last updated on 4/16/2014.